 The A2 is what will allow you to fly close to people — but not over their heads.
 To fly in this category, you’ll need to pass a more advanced theory exam and have the A2 Certificate of Competency.

 Specific & Certified

 These categories of operation constitute an elevated level of risk, with ‘certified’ being comparable to the dangers in manned aviation.
 In the UK, regulations related to the latter category have not yet been developed — but suffice to say, most new drone pilots don’t need to worry about them.

 ‘Restricted airspace’ covers the vicinity of an airport.
 But it can also refer to other sensitive facilities and areas.
 Government buildings, prisons and royal residences might also all qualify.
 There are looser restrictions on flying near tall structures or near wildlife.
 You might also find that there are bylaws put in place to restrict drone activity in an area (often because they’re causing a nuisance to locals).

 If you’re set on flying your drone at a given location, and you’re unsure of whether it’s right to do so, then simply ask the relevant authority.

-What about flying a drone in crowds?
+What about crowds?

 Worth special attention is a prohibition against filming crowds.
 If people can’t move away quickly to dodge an out-of-control drone, then they’re at higher risk of being hit by one.
 As such, shopping centres, sports events, political rallies and music festivals are to be avoided by aspiring drone pilots.